Best Summer Beach Vacation Planning Tips

 Ponte Vedra Beach has upscale seaside resorts offering activities for the entire family, including outstanding dining and spas.
 Step onto the beach from your room at the Ponte Vedra Inn and Club.
 Bring the family for a stay in one of the Villas at Sawgrass Marriott Golf Resort and Spa with kitchenettes and spacious living areas.

 Just across the Bridge of Lions from downtown St. Augustine, Anastasia Island has 12 miles of beautiful white sand beaches.
 In St. Augustine beach, there are no towering buildings to block sea views or cast long afternoon shadows across the sand.
 Instead, unobtrusive hotels and condos provide perfectly-sized family accommodations.
-The Guy Harvey Outpost Resort has exquisite oceanfront views and the resort’s fishing team will get you hooked up with gear and a great guide.
-Enjoy the laid back pace of Old Florida at the quaint La Fiesta Ocean Inn and Suites.
+The Guy Harvey Resort has exquisite oceanfront views and the resort’s fishing team will get you hooked up with gear and a great guide.
+Enjoy beachside stays at the Embassy Suites Oceanfront Resort with panoramic views of the Atlantic Ocean, made-to-order breakfast and a poolside bar.
+Experience the laid back pace of Old Florida at the quaint La Fiesta Ocean Inn and Suites.

-For larger parties, there are also numerous privately-owned seaside homes are available for rent, plus there are oceanfront camping spots among the natural beauty of Anastasia State Park and Ocean Grove Resort.
+For larger parties, there are also numerous privately-owned seaside homes available for rent, plus there are oceanfront camping spots among the natural beauty of Anastasia State Park and Ocean Grove Resort.
+North Beach Camp Resort's beautifully wooded campground spans a barrier island from the Atlantic Ocean to Tolomato River and is just five miles north of downtown St. Augustine.

 Enjoy beautiful Crescent Beach with a stay at Beacher’s Lodge Oceanfront Suites.
 You can bring your pet along on your vacation at this resort with roomy suites and kitchenettes.

-Vilano beach is a favorite among the locals.
-Stay steps away from the shore at the retro Magic Beach Motel.
+Vilano Beach is a favorite among the locals.
+Stay steps away from the shore at the recently opened Holiday Inn Express Vilano Beach.
 There’s plenty of room for your group at the St. Augustine Beach House.
 Couples also have many options, including staying in St. Augustine’s historic district and making a short summer sojourn to the beaches whenever the mood strikes.
 Choose from exquisite hotels like the beautiful Casa Monica Resort & Spa or Hilton’s Historic Bayfront, or become part of the Oldest City’s romance and history by choosing from more than 30 charming bed and breakfast inns.
-Dock your boat at Marker 8 Hotel and Marina with breathtaking views of historic district’s skyline.
+Dock your boat at Marker 8 Hotel and Marina with breathtaking views of the historic district’s skyline.
 Some things to consider: To take advantage of lower rates, check on mid-week stays.
 Don’t mind a short walk to the beach?
 Rates can be lower at accommodations across the street from the ocean.

 Things to Do